What does a Food and Beverage Manager do?

 - Bachelor’s degree in Hospitality Management, Culinary Arts, or a related field.

-- Proven experience as a Food and Beverage Manager or in a similar role within the hospitality industry.
+- Minimum of 5 years of experience in a food and beverage management role within the hospitality industry.

-- In-depth knowledge of food and beverage operations, including menu development, cost control, and inventory management.
+- Strong understanding of food and beverage operations, including menu development and cost control.

 - Excellent communication and interpersonal skills.